Lee Foss: DJ

 Foss has made his name on both sides of the Atlantic, playing at clubs like fabric (London), Warung (Brazil), The Warehouse Project (Manchester), The Standard Rooftop (Los Angeles), Watergate (Berlin) and Spybar (Chicago).

-His rise to prominence as a DJ has been driven by his diverse sets, spanning from nu-school house and synth-heavy techno, and backed up by a string of releases on labels such as No. 19, Culprit, Wolf+Lamb and his own Hot Creations.
+Foss's rise to prominence as a DJ has been driven by his diverse sets, spanning from nu-school house and synth-heavy techno, and backed up by a string of releases on labels such as No. 19, Culprit, Wolf+Lamb and his own Hot Creations.

 Producer

 In addition to his solo releases, Foss has teamed up with veteran producer MK for his Electricity EP release on Hot Creations featuring Anabel Englund, which was named as Pete Tong’s Essential New Tune.

-He is also a member of the house music group Hot Natured.
+Foss is also a member of the house music group Hot Natured.
 The group released their debut album Different Sides of The Sun on Hot Creations in 2013.
 The same year they also staged a world tour of the Hot Natured live show, performing headlining slots at Glastonbury, Sónar and Bestival.